GE Dash 8 Series: Dash 8-32BWH (B32-8WH)

 A total of 20 units of this type were built, with the last units being delivered in December 1991.
 All were built specifically for Amtrak and numbered 500 through 519.
 They were nicknamed "Pepsi Cans" and "Hockey Sticks" by many railfans, due to being originally painted in a wide-striped red, white, and blue livery.
 Since the most recent overhaul, however, the locomotives now have the current Phase V blue-silver livery with the current "wave" logo.

 They were also the first locomotives that Amtrak purchased to replace the EMD F40PH before the introduction of the GE Genesis series locomotives in 1993.
-The fleet has since been primarily relegated to yard switching (mainly in Los Angeles, Oakland, Chicago, and Miami), but locomotives are sometimes called upon to pull mainline trains when a locomotive from Amtrak's fleet of GE Genesis and Siemens Charger units are unavailable.
+The fleet has since been primarily relegated to yard switching (mainly in Los Angeles, Oakland, Chicago, and Miami), but locomotives are sometimes called upon to pull mainline trains when locomotives from Amtrak's fleet of GE Genesis and Siemens Charger units are unavailable.

 Two of the units, Amtrak numbers #501 and #502, were sold to the California Department of Transportation (CDTX) In 1994.
 The locomotives were renumbered #2051 and #2052, and received the Amtrak California paint scheme.
 They are currently being used on the State-Supported Gold Runner and Capital Corridor trains.